kimchi-project/gingerbase/docs/README.md

     $ sudo apt-get install python-apt sosreport python-configobj python-parted

+    # These dependencies are only required if you want to run the tests:
+    $ sudo apt-get install python-mock

 **For openSUSE:**

     $ sudo zypper install rpm-python python-parted python-configobj

+    # These dependencies are only required if you want to run the tests:
+    $ sudo zypper install python-mock

 *Note for openSUSE users*: Some of the above packages are located in different openSUSE repositories.
 See